 Filipino Cassava Cake

-Hailed as a Filipino classic, cassava cake offers bites of chewy and firm cake that melts in your mouth thanks to ingredients such as sweetened condensed milk, coconut milk, butter, and cheese.
-But because it’s made of cassava or yuca, this cake also has a firm and chewy or glutinous texture that’s rich and incredibly filling.
-Filipinos usually have it as an afternoon snack but these are also often spotted on special occasions and holiday feasts.
+Hailed as a Filipino classic, cassava cake offers a melt-in-your-mouth treat all thanks to ingredients such as sweetened condensed milk, coconut milk, butter, and cheese.
+It is primarily made of cassava or yuca, which gives the cake a firm and chewy or glutinous texture.
+This rich and incredibly filling dessert is usually enjoyed as an afternoon snack and are often spotted on special occasions and holiday feasts.

 Recipe for Inspiration: Filipino Cassava Cake